STAYING IN TOUCH WHEN MILES SEPARATE YOU AND YOUR CHILDREN

 Some children experience feelings of abandonment by the parent who is not local.
 Often children blame themselves that a parent is not there while other children feel responsible and guilty for abandoning a parent by moving away.
 These feeling of guilt and abandonment may have far-reaching consequences for your child’s mental health.

 The parent-child relationship often becomes more formal from a long distance.
 Time together must be scheduled in advance and leaves little opportunity for spontaneous moments.
 For example, there are fewer opportunities for those heart-to-heart talks that happen on the drive home from school or while working together in the kitchen.
-More parenting time takes place in public spaces, such at restaurants or playgrounds and less time in private spaces like the parent’s home or backyard.
+More parenting time takes place in public spaces, such as restaurants or playgrounds and less time in private spaces like the parent’s home or backyard.

 Children frequently lose contact with the long distance parent’s extended family, which for children is yet another significant loss.
-These children lose out on having both parents and extended family in their cheering section at school events which may represent the loss of a huge source of self confidence and pride for a child.
+These children lose out on having both parents and extended family in their cheering section at school events which may represent the loss of a huge source of self-confidence and pride for a child.

 Children rack up hundreds of hours of travel time either on the road or in the air.
 This travel takes them away from their friends and daily routines.
 It also means that they may not be able to fully participate in team sports or other extracurricular activities that occur on a set schedule.
 That makes seeing the long distance parent a very big deal instead of a regular part of their daily routine.
-This scheduling conflict often becomes a sore spot with the child as he or she recognizes that the child is being forced to miss out on things they want to do in order to maintain a relationship with their long distance parent.
+This scheduling conflict often becomes a sore spot with the child as he or she recognizes that the child is being forced to miss out on things they want to do to maintain a relationship with their long-distance parent.

 Here are a few tips to help with phone and video “Skype” contact:

 Work hard to remain interested and involved in your child’s life from afar.
-Make it a point to know the names of the adults who interact with your child: teachers, coaches, scout leaders, other parents, neighbors etc. Similarly, know the names of your child’s closest friends.
+Make it a point to know the names of the adults who interact with your child: teachers, coaches, scout leaders, other parents, neighbors, etc. Similarly, know the names of your child’s closest friends.
 Take an interest in their homework and in particular activities that interest your child.
 Do not rely upon your ex for this information.
 Talk to your child about it, take notes, and refer back to previous conversations during your next contact so that your child will know the information is important to you.

 Remember that as the adult it is your responsibility to initiate contact with your child.
 Don’t sit passively by, waiting for your child to call you or send an e-mail.
 You take the lead!
 Try not to take it personally if your child doesn’t call you right back or only stays on the phone for a few minutes.
 Don’t think you are going to “guilt” them into caring about you.
 Often kids are distracted (perhaps a new toy or television show) and usually their quiet nature at the time has nothing to do with you.
 Remember, depending on your child’s age they may struggle with vocabulary.
 Resist the urge to finish their sentences.
 Just enjoy the time you have with them even if there are long pauses in your conversation.